The Operating System

 The scoring matrix

 Score each assumption on two axes: risk if wrong (1–5) and confidence it's true (1–5).
-Test the high-risk / low-confidence assumptions first.
-These are the ones that — if wrong — sink the business.
+Validate the high-risk / low-confidence assumptions first.
+These are the ones that, if wrong, sink the business.
 Everything else waits.

 Minimum viable tests